This post may contain affiliate links. Learn more.

 • Into a medium mixing bowl, sift together the flour, baking powder, and salt.

 • Reduce mixer speed to low.
-Alternate between adding the flour mixture (in 3 parts) and the buttermilk (in two parts), starting and ending with flour.
+Alternate between adding the flour mixture (in 3 parts) and the milk (in two parts), starting and ending with flour.
 Mix just until batter is smooth — do not overmix.

 • Spread batter evenly into prepared pan.

 • Set pan over a wire rack to cool completely before frosting.
-(You may leave the cake in the pan to frost it or gently remove it when cool enough to handle.)

 For the chocolate frosting